ppy/osu-wiki/wiki/Bot_account/en.md

 - Personal accounts can send 10 messages every 5 seconds
 - Bot accounts can send 300 messages every 60 seconds

 These rate limits only apply to private messages, `#multiplayer`, and `#spectator`.
 Bot accounts are not allowed to send messages in other channels.
+In addition to this, they should not send unsolicited private messages.

 ## Creating a bot account